KungoJung/algolia-tam-assignment/questions/questions.md

 Hello Marc,

 Thanks for bringing this to my attention.
-It looks like an issue with the package bundler (parcel).
 First, is your code working as one would expect when run locally -- and you're only getting this error in production?
+If so, it looks like an issue with the package bundler (parcel).

 I would be glad to take a look as soon as I am able.
 Are you available at [ a time ]?